elaraproject/elara-handbook/book/specifics/lagrange-hamiltonian-mech.md

   name: python3
 ---

-# Classical mechanics, Part 2
+# Lagrangian and Hamiltonian mechanics

 Newton's laws and conservation of energy are two approaches to solving for the equations of motion of an object.
 We can make Newtonian mechanics more elegant by extending them to fields and potentials.
 But ultimately, Newtonian mechanics is still cumbersome to use.
 Here is an alternate, more beautiful approach - Lagrangian mechanics.